Alden Darby: Toronto Argonauts

 On July 16, 2017, Darby was signed to the practice roster of the Toronto Argonauts of the Canadian Football League.
 He played in eight regular season games with the Argonauts in 2017 where he had 18 defensive tackles and one interception that he returned 75 yards for his first career touchdown.
 He was on the injured list when the team won the 105th Grey Cup.
 He re-signed with the Argonauts on January 25, 2021.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 On July 19, 2021, Darby was traded to the Winnipeg Blue Bombers in exchange for offensive lineman Terry Poole.
 He played in 11 regular season games where he had 34 defensive tackles and was named a CFL West All-Star.
 He finished the season as a Grey Cup champion as the Blue Bombers won the 108th Grey Cup.
 He became a free agent upon the expiry of his contract on February 8, 2022.